jjessyli/codi-workshop.github.io/schedule.md

 # Workshop date: **20 November, 2020**

-Note that **the sessions are QA only** with 1-minute madness to present the papers: please **watch the pre-recorded videos before the workshop**!
+Note that **the sessions are QA only** with 1-minute madness to present the papers: please **watch the pre-recorded videos on EMNLP website before the workshop**!

 Links for the QA sessions will be provided by the organizers.